mgatti29/BFD_pipeline/README.md

 # BFD_pipeline
-DES Y6 BFD pipeline

-recently tested with
-python 3.6.3
+This pipeline allows one to run the Bayesian Fourier Domain code on DES Y6 data and/or simulated data.

 # install (use pip install . when possible)
+recently tested with python 3.6.3
 - pandas (1.1.5)
 - pyfits (3.5)
 - matplotlib (3.3.49)